Doctor Tanya Notley

-My ongoing research projects are focused on: virtual reality and education, translation and activism, the digital mapping of emotions, the use of evidence in human rights, and designing communication initiatives for social impact.
-I am also currently collaborating on an Australian Research Council funded Discovery project about data centers, labour and territory (with Brett Neilsen and Ned Rossiter).
+She is also currently collaborating on an Australian Research Council funded Discovery project about data centres, labour and territory (with Brett Neilson and Ned Rossiter) as well as a project focused on young Australians, news and democracy, funded by the Museum of Australian Democracy and Google Australia (working with Michael Dezuanni).

-I am employed as a Senior Lecturer in Internet Studies and Digital Media in the School of Humanities and Communication Arts at Western Sydney University and she is a Senior Researcher with both the Institute for Culture and Society and the Digital Humanities Research Group.
-I am a Research Adviser for the Tactical Technology Collective and a Project Advisory Board member for ‘Rights of the Child in the Digital Age Project’ led by the Young and Well Cooperative Research Center, the Berkman Center for Internet and Society and UNICEF.
-I am a Visiting Senior Research Fellow at the School of Arts & Humanities, Kings College London (2016-2019).
+Tanya is employed as a Senior Lecturer in Internet Studies and Digital Media in the School of Humanities and Communication Arts at Western Sydney University and she is a Senior Researcher with both the Institute for Culture and Society and the Digital Humanities Research Group.
+She collaborates with a number of human rights and social justice organisations to design communication initiatives for social impact and is Visiting Senior Research Fellow at the School of Arts & Humanities, Kings College London (2016-2019).

 Publications are available here.